6 privacy and security myths to clear up once and for all

 Changing default passwords: Many Wi-Fi routers come with default usernames and passwords set by the manufacturer.
 It is crucial to change these default credentials as they are widely known and can make your network vulnerable to unauthorized access.
 Choose strong, unique passwords that are not easily guessable and use a Password Manager, as I detailed above.

 Using a Virtual Private Network: A VPN establishes an encrypted connection between your device and a remote server, routing your internet traffic through the VPN server.
 This adds an extra layer of security and privacy to your Wi-Fi network, as the data transmitted between your device and the VPN server is encrypted.
 It can help protect your data from potential eavesdropping and provide anonymity by masking your IP address.
-ExpressVPN.3 extra months FREE with a 12-month ExpressVPN plan
+My top recommendation is ExpressVPN.
+It has a quick and easy setup, is available in 94 countries, and will not log your IP address, browsing history, traffic destination or metadata, or DNS queries.
+Right now you can get 3 extra months FREE with a 12-month ExpressVPN plan.
+That’s just $6.67 per month, a saving of 49%!
+Try 30 days risk-free.

 Best VPNs for browsing the web privately 2024